Five Ways to Survive the Holidays During a Divorce

 This time of year you are expected to be festive and to behave as if things

 are good.
-On the inside you’re feeling confused, sad and lonely.
+On the inside you’re feeling anxious, sad and lonely.

 The holiday season for divorcing couples can be a painful reminder of